dresdner353/mpd2chromecast/README.md

 * Config
 This thread just monitors config (~/.castrc) and changes one internal global variable for the selected chromecast device.

-* Chromecast (experimental scanner)
+* Chromecast Discovery
 This thread is experimental.
-It runs on loop every minute, scanning for available chromecasts and stores the names (in ~/.castdevices).
-The intention here is to get a Volumio plugin to leverage that detail for a GUI selection of the desired chromecast.
+It runs on loop every minute, scanning for available chromecasts and stores the names (in /tmp/castdevices).
+The intention here is to get a Volumio plugin to leverage that detail for something like a GUI selection of the desired chromecast.
 It's also possible to evolve the set_chromecast.py script to use this file for a faster execution instead of having to wait for a scan each time.

 ### The Volumio <-> Chromecast Thread in more detail